ChillFish8/ecs-cluster-discovery/README.md

 - Weighting selected peers based on service bias (i.e. service `A` should have more peers selected than service `B`.)
 - Retrieval of both internal DNS name and VPC IPv4 address.
 - Automatic subnet validation

+### What this library doesn't do

+- Detect what port the peer servers are listening on
+- Do multi-VPC handling
+- Cross-cluster discovery (By this point AWS Cloud Map will be easier)

+### Required AWS Permissions

+- `ecs:ListTasks`
+- `ecs:ListServices`
+- `ecs:DescribeTasks`

+These permissions must be granted at least to the cluster the host is running on.